TobeJoan/LITA-Data-Analysis/README.md

 - What is working?
 - What is not working?
 - What to focus on

   For the purpose of the training, we focused on learning the use of these three different softwares:
 - Microsoft Excel [Download Here](https://www.microsoft.com/en-ng)
 - Structured Query Language (SQL)
 - Microsoft Power BI [Download Here](https://www.microsoft.com/en-us/power-platform/products/power-bi)
--

   ---
   ### Microsoft Excel
-  - We were taught how to input data into spreadsheet, create and format worksheets and avoid common errors while inputting or handling data.
-  - We were taught various excel functions that helped with: Text, Numbers, LookUp and creating Pivot Tables that help to summarize large amount of data.
+  It is a spreadsheet application used to store and analyse data.
+We were taught how to input data into spreadsheet, create and format worksheets and avoid common errors while inputting or handling data.
+We were taught various excel functions that helped with: Text, Numbers, LookUp and creating Pivot Tables that help to summarize large amount of data.